 BEST GIFT SET

-You don’t always feel like eating the same food and drinking the same drink for every meal, so why should you always use the same oil?
+You don’t always feel like eating the same food and drinking the same beverage for every meal, so why should you always use the same oil?
 With this Mantova Flavored Olive Oil Variety Pack in your home, you won’t have to.
-Included in the pack are four different oils: chili, garlic, lemon and basil.
+Included in the pack are four different oils: chili, garlic, lemon, and basil.
 The variety means that you can pick specific oils for specific dishes.
 Having fish?
-Why not use the lemon-infused oil?
+Use the lemon-infused oil.
 Dipping bread?
 Try the garlic.
 It’s a versatile pack to have in your kitchen and also makes a great gift for friends who love olive oil.